Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Main results

 \section{Main results}

-The main objective of this paper is to establish strong duality between the problems SBB of \eqref{SBB} and $\Vc$ of \eqref{weakduality} which requires to be relaxed to \eqref{barVc} to ensure existence, and actually can be expressed under the reduced dual form $\Vc_{\rm red}$ of \eqref{D}.
+The main objective of this paper is to establish strong duality between the primal problem ${\rm SBB}$ in \eqref{SBB} and the dual problem $\Vc$ in \eqref{weakduality}.
+To ensure existence, the latter is relaxed to \eqref{barVc}; moreover, it can be expressed in the reduced form $\Vc_{\rm red}$ defined in \eqref{D}.

 \begin{theorem} Let $\mu_0,\mu_T\in\Pc_2(\R^d)$.
 Then